 As the former Superintendent of the Santa Ana Unified School District, Dr. Phillips brings an inclusive, equity-focused vision and an extensive education leadership background to the CEF team.

 Dr. Phillips earned her MBA in Finance (UC Davis) and her Doctorate in Education (USC) as she advanced through two decades of public school leadership and district financial stewardship.

 Christine directs the foundation’s accounting, finance, operations, and property management.
 She holds a Bachelor’s Degree in Finance and Real Estate and is a California Notary.

-Caroline partners with West Contra Costa schools to support the recruitment, development, and retention of excellent educators.
+Caroline oversees grantmaking at CEF, partnering with West Contra Costa schools to advance educational equity and academic excellence for all students.
 Caroline is a former classroom teacher and nonprofit leader with a passion for culturally responsive and sustaining instructional strategies.

 Daniel manages the foundation’s learning facilities.
 He and his team ensure that classrooms, grounds, and campus amenities remain in top condition for students and school staff.